ksanthiana/linear_regression_model/README.md

 - **Prediction endpoint:** `POST https://crop-yield-predictor-3oy8.onrender.com/predict`
 - **Retraining endpoint:** `POST https://crop-yield-predictor-3oy8.onrender.com/retrain` (upload a CSV of new observations; the model retrains and hot-swaps only if it performs at least as well as the currently deployed model)

-> Note: the API runs on Render's free tier, which sleeps after ~15 minutes of inactivity[Uploading linear_regression.ipynb…]() the first request after a pause can take up to a minute while the service wakes up.

 Example request body for `/predict`: